oilandsugar/ritual-dust/content/folklore/folk-horror.md

 tags = ["folklore", "folk horror", "cinema", "literature", "music"] date = "2022-03-25" image = "/img/folklore/folk-horror.jpg"
-desc = "My collected knowledge on my favorite more of story-telling, rising from the furrows and from the fields. "
+desc = "My collected knowledge on my favorite mode of story-telling, rising from the forest, from the furrow and from the fields. "
 +++

 ![The sun symbol from the titles of the Wicker Man movie](/img/folklore/folk-horror.jpg "The sun symbol from the titles of the Wicker Man movie")